 What Type of Controller Does Your Dishwasher Have?

-This shouldn’t take you too long to figure out.
+Figuring out the type of controller your dishwasher has should be quick.
 If you have an electronic control dishwasher, you’ll have a series of nice buttons to push on the top or front of your dishwasher’s door.
 If you have a mechanical control dishwasher, you’ll have a rotating knob on the front of the dishwasher door that cycles clockwise from START through the chosen cycle and eventually to OFF.

 Troubleshoot an Electronic Control Dishwasher Soap Dispenser